VICO-UoE/mlpractical/notes/remote-working-guide.md

 Here are some steps you should follow if you are working remotely on the labs and coursework.
 The university computing service has a detailed guide for remote working which can be found [here](http://computing.help.inf.ed.ac.uk/remote-working).
 If you want to use the Remote Desktop client or Virtual Dice Machine follow the detailed instructions given [here](http://computing.help.inf.ed.ac.uk/remote-working).

-One of the faster ways to connect remotely to the DICE system is to first connect to the Informatics Network using [OpenVPN](http://computing.help.inf.ed.ac.uk/openvpn) and then remotely connecting to thedice machines via ssh.
+One of the faster ways to connect remotely to the DICE system is through firewall via ssh.
 For doing so, open a terminal window and run -

 ```
 ssh [dice-username]@student.ssh.inf.ed.ac.uk